 Pricing and Services

-Most pet sitters charge for their services based on number of visits required per day.
+Most pet sitters charge for their services based on the number of visits required per day.
 Additional options such as grooming, obedience training, or pooper scooper service may also be offered for a fee.
 House sitting services such as watering plants and collecting mail may also be negotiated for a fee or offered free as an extra perk of using your service.

 The best way to get a feel for pricing is to check out the local competition to see what the going rate is for pet sitting services in your area.
 You should also call vet clinics and boarding facilities to see what they charge.
-Owners often prefer to keep their pet in a familiar home environment rather than expose them to the more stressful boarding situation.
+Owners often prefer to keep their pets in a familiar home environment rather than expose them to the more stressful boarding situation.
 If your costs are competitive, you should have an edge with in-home service.

 Obtain a Signed Contract

 Terms of service agreements spell out in detail the relationship between the client (pet owner) and service provider (you).
 It is the place to outline exactly what your service offers, pricing, payment options, cancellation policies, damages, veterinary situations, etc. Make sure you have a signature before you begin work for a new client.